 Here’s what some of our recent grads are doing now.

-- Susanne Biehle, Ph.D. - Assistant Professor, DePauw University
+- Susanne Biehle, Ph.D. - Associate Professor, DePauw University

 - Shannon Claxton, Ph.D. - Assistant Professor, Morningside College

-- Nate Deichert, Ph.D. - Assistant Professor, Black Hills State University
+- Nate Deichert, Ph.D. - Associate Professor, Black Hills State University

-- Brian Don, Ph.D. - Assistant Professor, California Lutheran
+- Brian Don, Ph.D. - Postdoctoral Researcher, UNC Chapel Hill

-- Amber Emanuel, Ph.D. - Postdoctoral Fellow, University of Florida
+- Amber Emanuel, Ph.D. - Department of Health Education and Behavior, University of Florida

-- Erin Fekete, Ph.D. - Assistant Professor, University of Indianapolis
+- Erin Fekete, Ph.D. - Associate Professor, University of Indianapolis

-- Kristel Gallagher, Ph.D. - Assistant Professor, Thiel College
+- Kristel Gallagher, Ph.D. - Associate Professor, Thiel College

 - Sean Rife, Ph.D. - Assistant Professor, Murray State University

-- Jason Seacat, Ph.D. - Assistant Professor at Western New England College
+- Jason Seacat, Ph.D. - Professor at Western New England College

-- Stacey Williams, Ph.D. - Assistant Professor, East Tennessee State University
+- Stacey Williams, Ph.D. - Associate Professor, East Tennessee State University

-- Sharon Claffey, Ph.D. - Assistant Professor, Massachusetts College of Liberal Arts
+- Sharon Claffey, Ph.D. - Professor, Massachusetts College of Liberal Arts

-- Tina Norton, Ph.D. - Assistant Professor, Clarkson College
+- Tina Norton, Ph.D. - Assistant Professor, Lycoming College

-- Melanie Tabak, Ph.D. - Assistant Professor, Kent State University at Trumbull
+- Melanie Tabak, Ph.D. - Associate Professor, Kent State University at Trumbull